WICKED BRIGADE

 Powers/Abilities: Lightning Fist can release electrical bursts and is a skilled combatant.
 Ogre possesses superhuman strength.
 Razor Wire wields a jagged whip made of metal or some similar substance.

-(PPSM#16) - Shortly after Spider-Man was attacked by the criminal pair of the Squid and Ms. Fortune (whom Razor Wire disdains as "not in our league"), the Wicked Brigade also attacked him, hoping to claim the bounty that had been placed on Spider-Man (whether dead or alive is unclear).
+(Peter Parker: Spider-Man II#16) - Shortly after Spider-Man was attacked by the criminal pair of the Squid and Ms. Fortune (whom Razor Wire disdains as "not in our league"), the Wicked Brigade also attacked, hoping to claim the bounty placed on Spider-Man.
 Unimpressed, Spider-Man easily avoided strikes from Ogre and Razor Wire but was struck by Lightning Fist.
-However, the armored warrior called Master Monarch, who had been requested by someone called the Agitator to attack the Wicked Brigade in order to "aid with the bigger picture," then blasted all four combatants from afar, ending the fight; as Master Monarch departed, Spider-Man, who had avoided the brunt of the blast, headed to the Daily Bugle in hopes of obtaining information about these new villains, only to be distracted by subsequent trouble.
+However, the armored warrior called Master Monarch (who had been requested by someone called the Agitator to attack the Wicked Brigade in order to "aid with the bigger picture") blasted the four combatants from afar, ending the fight.
+As Master Monarch departed, Spider-Man, who avoided the blast, headed to the Daily Bugle in hopes of obtaining information about these new villains, only to be distracted by subsequent trouble.

 Comments: Created by Howard Mackie, A.A.
 Ward, John Romita, Jr., and Scott Hanna